 CWS has a long history of serving people with Intellectual and Developmental Disabilities (I/DD) and delivering innovative services designed to help them achieve their greatest potential.
 We are laser focused on helping individuals of all abilities obtain living wage job.
 Occupational Health involves delivering an array of services and supports that help people with Intellectual and Development Disabilities (I/DD) to obtain the skills to be successful in the employment environment.
 Since the 1960’s, we have been serving adults and transition-age youth with I/DD through a variety of vocational, community-based day supports and supported employment services.

-Current service offerings in MA and RI include:
+Current service offerings include:

 - Guidance and support with developing service and career plans which reflect and individuals short term and long term goals